What are you looking for?

 Cardiff is easily accessible via the M4 motorway, which runs through the north of the city, with central London only a 3 hour drive away.
 From the Midlands, the North of England and Scotland it is a straightforward drive via the M6, M5 and M50/M4.
 From the South and South West of England the approach is by the M5 and M4.
 Access from West Wales is by the M4.

-Cardiff has three Park & Ride sites and these can be an easier option than trying to park in the city centre.
-Visit Cardiff Council’s Park & Ride page for more details.
+Cardiff has three Park & Ride sites to the North, South, and West of the City, these can be an easier option than trying to park in the city centre.
+For information on parking in Cardiff or park and ride services, click here.